jabusir/code-challenge/README.md

 We have a number of [**log sources**](https://github.com/sesolabor/coding-challenge/blob/master/lib/log-source.js).
 Each log source contains N log entries.
 Each entry is a javascript object with a timestamp and message.
 We don't know the number of log entries each source contains - however - we do know that the entries within each source are sorted 🕒 **chronologically** 🕒.

+The Objectives:
+1. [***Drain all of the log sources.***](https://github.com/sesolabor/coding-challenge/blob/31313e303c53cebb96fa02f3aab473dd011e1d16/lib/log-source.js#L45) You should see what this means after digging in.
-Our mission is to print all of the entries, across all of the sources, in chronological order.
-We don't need to store the log entries, just print them to stdout.
+1. Print all of the entries, across all of the sources, in chronological order.
+    - We don't need to store the log entries, just print them to stdout.
+1. Do all of this *efficiently*.
+There are time and space complexities afoot!

 We expect candidates to spend 1-3 hours on this exercise.
 Feel free to use 3rd party libraries for any **data structures** or utility functions you might need.